bsnk-dev/pnwkit.gs/readme.md

   </p>
 </p>

-## PnWKit.gs has NOT been updated for the new version of the V3 API yet, the JS/TS version and Python version has.

 PnWKit is here to make interacting with the V3 Politics and War API easy.
 All you have to do is import the library, add your key, and make a query.

 ## Getting Started